mirkorupani/TFM/README.md

-# High-Resolution Hydrodynamic Modeling in the Bay of Santander
+# Analysis of Machine Learning Methodologies for Hydrodynamic Modeling at a Local Scale

 This project presents the Master's Thesis by Mirko Rupani, a student in the Master in Data Science program (2023/2024) at the Universidad de Cantabria and the Universidad Internacional Menéndez Pelayo.
 The thesis was co-directed by Professors Ana Julia Abascal Santillana and Rodrigo García Manzanas.